tensor4all/QuanticsTCI.jl/README.md

 ```
 The output shows that the approximation has an error of only `3 * 10^-14` at `[212, 92]`.

-This example is continued in the [package documentation](https://tensors4fields.gitlab.io/quanticstci.jl/dev/index.html), and more examples can be found in the [T4F examples repository](https://tensors4fields.gitlab.io/T4FExamples.jl/dev/index.html).
+This example is continued in the [package documentation](https://tensor4all.github.io/QuanticsTCI.jl/dev/index.html), and more examples can be found in the [the tensor4all website](https://tensor4all.github.io).

 ## Related libraries
-- [TensorCrossInterpolation.jl](https://gitlab.com/quanticstci/tensorcrossinterpolation.jl) to calculate tensor cross interpolations.
+- [TensorCrossInterpolation.jl](https://github.com/tensor4all/TensorCrossInterpolation.jl) to calculate tensor cross interpolations.
 - [QuanticsGrids.jl](https://github.com/tensor4all/QuanticsGrids.jl) for conversion between quantics and direct representations.
 More advanced use cases can be implemented directly using this library.
 - [ITensors.jl](https://github.com/ITensor/ITensors.jl) for MPS / MPO algorithms.